Summary

 5.1 Scientific and Research Gaps

-Safety Issues: Since 2000, women in the US have reported adverse events from approved medicines 52% more frequently than men, and serious or fatal events 36% more frequently.
-Since 1980, medicines are 3.5 times more likely to be withdrawn for safety reasons due to risks in women patients compared to men.
+• Safety Risks: Since 2000, women in the US have reported adverse drug reactions 52% more frequently than men.
+Since 1980, medications have been 3.5 times more likely to be pulled from the market specifically because of safety risks to women.

 5.2 Data Collection and Analysis Deficiencies